Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Globally, the B2B eCommerce market is by far the largest and fastest-growing eCommerce market.
 It covers distributors, manufacturers, and wholesalers across all types of verticals.

 These include agriculture, automotive, construction, consumer packaged goods, energy, fashion, food and beverage, healthcare, and manufacturing industries.
-In short, if you’re providing goods and services to resellers, there are many types of B2B eCommerce that can help you.
+In short, if you’re providing goods, raw materials, and services to resellers, there are many types of B2B eCommerce that can help you.

 B2B eCommerce is best suited for: